How Painful Is Getting a Dental Implant?

 Types of Dental Implants and Associated Pain Levels

 There are two main types of dental implants: endosteal implants and subperiosteal implants.
 Endosteal implants are the most common type of implant and are placed directly into the jawbone.
 Subperiosteal implants are placed on top of the jawbone and are used for patients who do not have enough healthy jawbone to support an endosteal implant.
+For a deeper dive into the differences between endosteal and subperiosteal implants, you can explore our article on the two main types of dental implants.

 The pain associated with getting a dental implant varies depending on the type of implant and the individual patient’s pain tolerance.
 In general, patients may experience some discomfort during and after the procedure, including swelling and tenderness around the implant site.
 However, most patients find that the pain is manageable with over-the-counter pain medications and subsides within a few days.